Block v. Hirsh: Dissent

 Justice Joseph McKenna wrote a sharply worded dissent.
 The conditions imposed by the statute, McKenna said, were "contrary to every conception of leases that the world has ever entertained, and of the reciprocal rights and obligations of lessor and lessee."
 The constitutional prohibitions on denial of due process and impairment of the obligation of contracts were "so direct and definite as to need no reinforcing words", and the only question was whether the statute fell within the purview of these limitations.
 McKenna dismissed the claim of wartime necessity, stating that "the country has had other wars with resulting embarrassments, yet they did not induce the relaxation of constitutional requirements nor the exercise of arbitrary power."
 He warned that the Court's decision might presage a slippery slope of government mandates in other areas deemed necessary for the public improvement:

 In light of this danger, legislative judgement should not be accorded determinative weight: "It is to be remembered that the legality of power must be estimated not by what it will do, but by what it can do."
 McKenna characterized the statute as an example of socialism:

 Significance

 In 1924, the rental property statute upheld in the case reached the Court for a second review.
 This time, despite the language being the same, the statute was struck down in a unanimous decision.
 In Chastleton Corp v.
-Sinclair, the Court held that the emergency necessitating the measure had passed, and that that which "justified interference with ordinarily existing property rights as of 1919 had come to an end by 1922."
+Sinclair, the Court held that the emergency necessitating the measure had passed, and that which "justified interference with ordinarily existing property rights as of 1919 had come to an end by 1922."